StevenOyar/wk-6-StevenOyar-1/tests/test-plan.md

 - Conduct exploratory testing for edge cases
 - Submit all work to Test Manager for review and approval
 - Document risk analysis findings and updates
+---
+## Rose Kemunto's Responsibilities

+- Execute all test cases systematically and thoroughly
+- Capture comprehensive evidence (screenshots, videos, screen recordings)
+- Log all defects in GitHub Kanban with complete details
+- Document test results and execution logs
+- Perform accessibility testing using WCAG 2.1 AA standards
+- Conduct performance testing and analysis
+- Perform regression testing
+- Submit all bug reports and test results to Test Manager for validation
+- Schedule meetings for discussion and presentation of assigned work
+- Maintain detailed execution logs and evidence repository

+---